mendix/docs/content/en/docs/releasenotes/catalog/_index.md

 #### Fixes

-* We fixed a bug where the **Application filter** was not displaying the results in the associated dropdown list.
+* We fixed a bug where the application filter was not displaying the results in the associated drop-down list.
-* We repositioned the **Next** button on the **Registration** page because it was not visible on smaller screens.
+* We repositioned the **Next** button on the **Registration** page to make it visible on smaller screens.

 #### Features
-* We have added support of OData Actions and as such we have:
+* We have added support of OData Actions, including:
-    * Updated relevant pages in UI accordingly to reflect these action details.
+    * Updated relevant pages in the UI to reflect these action details.
-    * Included actions to be included in the relevant functions within the app (ie search results, filtering, editing etc.)
+    * Included actions to be added to the relevant functions within the app (such as search results, filtering, editing, etc.)

 ### August 01, 2024